Stairlift troubleshooting and fault codes

 The first thing to check is the batteries in the stairlift remote control.
 Just like your TV remote control, they will need replacing if it doesn’t work.
 If you have replaced the batteries and it is still not working, then you will need to call a stairlift engineer to reprogram the remote or investigate why it is no longer working.

-How can I make sure that my lift is working properly?
+How can I make sure that my Stairlift is working properly?

 Every year you should have a service on your stairlift as recommended by British Safety Standards.
 During the service, an engineer should complete a thorough examination of the lift, check the battery voltages, tighten up the seat and brackets on the rail, and a visual look at the inner workings of the lift.
 Having the service done can highlight some preventative maintenance that may need to be done before faults occur.
 If your lift hasn’t been serviced in the last year, then you should give us a call!